pentasir/Ink-blot-animation/README.md

 - Few enough to stay performant
 - Allows for intentional design curation
 - Each shape is a "psychological anchor"
+- I was too lazy to add the whole 10 ink blots and my sessions kept timing out

 ---